Inneair/SynappsBundle/README.md

 Change log
 ------

-This changelog references the relevant changes (bug fixes, security fixes, new features, improvements, documentation fixes) done in Tegami.
+This changelog references the relevant changes (bug fixes, security fixes, new features, improvements, documentation fixes) done in the bundle.

 Syntax for changes: `<type of modification> [domain] <description>`